tslocke/hobocookbook/manual/dryml-guide.markdown

     <def tag="view"><%= h this.to_s %></def>
 {.dryml}

-And here's a tag for making a link to the current context.
+Next we'll define a tag for making a link to the current context.
 We'll assume the object will be recognised by Rails' polymorphic routing.
-Let's call it `<l>` (for link).
+Let's call the tag `<l>` (for link):

     <def tag="l"><a href="#{url_for this}" param="default"/></def>
 {.dryml}

-Note that by defining that `<a>` tag, normal HTML `<a>` tags won't work anymore.
+Note that by putting that `<a>` tag in our definition, normal HTML `<a>` tags won't work anymore.
 We'll see how to fix that in a later section.
 Now let's use these tags in a page template.
 We'll stick with the comfortingly boring blog post example.
 In order to set the initial context, our controller action would need to do something like this:

     def show
       @this = @blog_post = BlogPost.find(params[:id])
     end
 {.ruby}

 The DRYML template handler looks for the `@this` instance variable for the initial context.
 It's quite nice to also set the more conventionally named instance variable as we've done here.

-Now we'll create the page, let's assume we're using a `<page>` tag along the lines of those defined above.
-We'll also assume that the blog post object has these fields: `title`, `published_at`, `body` and `belongs_to :author`, and that the author has a `name` field.
+Now we'll create the page.
+Let's assume we're using a `<page>` tag along the lines of those defined above.
+We'll also assume that the blog post object has these fields: `title`, `published_at`, `body` and `belongs_to :author`, and that the author has a `name` field:

     <page>
       <content:>